Skip to main content

 How much should I pay for dealer fees?

-These fees can vary based on the state and dealership you're buying from.
+These fees can vary based on location and the dealership you're buying from.
 Ask for a detailed pricing breakdown to get an accurate figure.
 If there's something you don't recognize, speak up before signing any paperwork.
 This article should help you get a basic idea of how much the fees might be.

 How much are dealer fees on a used car?

 It will likely have many of the same fees as a new car.
-You should pay for sales tax, registration, title, documentation or dealer preparation fees, and other miscellaneous state fees.
+You should expect to pay for sales tax, registration, title, documentation or dealer preparation fees, and other miscellaneous state fees.

 Do I have to pay dealer doc fees?